 .060″ to .500″ – most common .125″ to .250

 Production runs from 10 to millions of units

-A material blank which has a length and width greater than the finished part is loaded into a clamp frame to be carried through the process.
+A material blank that has a length and width greater than the finished part is loaded into a clamp frame to be carried through the process.

-- The blank in the clamp frame moves into an oven where it is heated to the forming temperature.
-At the forming temperature, the material is softened and pliable, but remains in a sheet configuration and is not melted.
+The blank in the clamp frame moves into an oven where it is heated to the forming temperature.
+At the forming temperature, the material is softened and pliable, but remains in a sheets configuration and is not melted.

 The material is then moved from the oven to the forming station.
 The softened blank is then sealed on the deck of the tool.
 In some instances, low pressure air will prestretch the material to enhance wall thickness uniformity on the finished part.

 A vacuum is drawn between the blank and tool to form the softened material against the tool surface.
 In pressure forming, while the vacuum is drawn to avoid air entrapment, positive air pressure is applied on the non tool side of the material to force the material against the tool surface.

 An option for the process when using female tools is to use a ‘pusher’ or ‘plug assist’ on the non tool side of the blank to control and improve material distribution in the finished part.